-For 2016, we will be showcasing a range of exhibitions, screenings, presentations, blog posts and much more, with a particular emphasis on the 29th June for special events related to Ray’s birthday.
+In the coming years, we will be showcasing a range of exhibitions, screenings, presentations, blog posts and much more, with an emphasis on the 29th June for special events related to Ray’s birthday.
 Our archive consists of a treasure trove of material from Ray’s life, ranging from storyboards, paintings and scripts, through to original models, film equipment and plaster moulds.
 Much of this material has never been seen before, and as such we are aiming to present Ray’s work in a manner through it has never been exhibited in the past where possible.
-As well as providing such an influence on future filmmakers, we wish to showcase the artistry and genius of Ray’s creations, emphasizing his unique talent.
+As well as providing such an influence on future filmmakers, we wish to showcase the artistry and genius of Ray’s creations, emphasising his unique talent.

 Ray’s wife, Diana, had very strong links to Scotland, being the great-great granddaughter of explorer David Livingstone.
 As one of his last projects, Ray designed a statue of the legendary missionary being attacked by a lion; the statue now sits outside the Livingstone Centre in Blantyre.
 Given these strong links, we have decided to initiate the promotion of #Harryhausen100 in Scotland, in the hope that we can create bespoke events and exhibitions which may not be possible elsewhere; ranging from one off events to presentations, workshops and screenings.